House to take up resolution to expel Santos in wake of scathing ethics report – KION546

 Republicans weigh how to vote

-The expulsion vote has set off a debate among GOP Republican lawmakers over how to vote.
+The expulsion vote set off a debate among GOP Republican lawmakers over how to vote.

 Some Republicans have argued it is imperative to expel Santos in light of the findings of the ethics investigation.
 Others, however, have raised concerns over due process given that Santos faces an unfinished legal battle and has not at this time been convicted.

-The renewed push to expel Santos presents a leadership test for newly elected House Speaker Mike Johnson as he navigates competing opinions within his conference.
+The renewed push to expel Santos presents a leadership test for Johnson, the newly elected speaker, as he navigates competing opinions within his conference.
 Additionally, House Republicans control a very narrow majority, and expulsion would shrink it even further.

 “We’ve not whipped the vote and we wouldn’t,” Johnson told reporters Wednesday morning.
 “I trust that people will make that decision thoughtfully and in good faith.
 I personally have real reservations about doing this, I’m concerned about a precedent that may be set for that.”